Collaborative Project to Meet Societal and Industry-related Challenges

 Do not use the item Procurement of R&D services.

 You will find important and more detailed information about what to enter in the project budget on the Research Council’s website.

 The costs of Norwegian partners

-The Research Council’s funding can be used to finance the costs of all Norwegian partners in the project.
-This means that the partners’ costs can be covered in part or in full, but the participants are naturally free to fund their own costs in the project.
+The Research Council’s funding can be used to finance, in part or in full, the costs of the Project Owner and partners who are registered in the Norwegian Business Register and have economic activity in Norway.
+The participants are of course free to fund their own costs in the project.
 Please note that some topics may entail priorities which indicate that this should be done.